Taste

 — live to eat —

-With that said, food is one of the highlights of travel for me.
-I like to know what the local flavor is, and where the locals go to eat.
-Whether it be lobster rolls and fried clams on Cape Cod, oysters on the half shell at happy hour prices in Newport, R.I., the most delicious Burmese tea salad in San Francisco, or the best taquitos and churros in Los Angeles, I am all over it.
-And when you tour with THE DAY WE TRAVEL, know that all the good eating spots will be shared with you.
-Just stay open-minded and bring an appetite!
-Live to eat, savor good food, and share with your travel companions your story at the dinner table.
-I look forward to dining with you on tour!
+For me, food is one of the highlights of travel.
+I love discovering the local flavor and eating where the locals go — from lobster rolls and fried clams on Cape Cod, oysters at happy hour in Newport, R.I., the most delicious Burmese tea salad in San Francisco, to the best taquitos and churros in Los Angeles.
+When you tour with THE DAY WE TRAVEL, I’ll share all the best spots with you — including hidden gems, family-owned eateries, and farm-to-table experiences that truly capture the essence of each destination.
+All you need is an open mind and an appetite!
+Live to eat, savor every bite, and share the stories your meals inspire with your travel companions.
+I can’t wait to dine with you on tour!